Zero-Tang/NoirVisor/doc/rust.md

 # NoirVisor by Rust
 This document describes the plan of remastering NoirVisor with the [Rust](https://www.rust-lang.org) Programming Language. \
-By virtue of the formally-verified safety guaranteed by the compiler, core parts of the NoirVisor will be remastered with Rust.
+By virtue of the formally-verified memory-safety guaranteed by the compiler, core parts of the NoirVisor will be remastered with Rust.

 ## Code Architecture
 Not all codes are going be remastered with the Rust Programming Language, in that it involves too many works to get started with Rust.